mloy/streaming-spec/complex_types.md

 }
 ~~~~

-`counter` has a linear rule with a step width of 2, hence `counter` won't be transferred.
+`Counter` has a linear rule with a step width of 2, hence `counter` won't be transferred.

 Transferred signal data for one signal value: